 - Any notices or letters from the IRS

-- If you are self-employed, tally up your business income and expenses
+- A tally of your business income and expenses if you're self-employed

-Gather up all these documents, or as many of them as you can find, and make an appointment with a tax professional, preferably one who specializes in these kinds of situations.
+Gather up all these documents, or as many of them as you can find.
+Make an appointment with a tax professional, preferably one who specializes in these kinds of situations.

-Falisha Griffin suggests that clients ask these four questions of any tax professional when they are trying to deal with substitute returns:
+Griffin suggests that taxpayers ask four questions of any tax professional when they're trying to deal with substitute returns:

 - How many years of unfiled tax returns should be filed?

-- If the IRS does owe me money, will I receive it?
+- If the IRS does owe you money, will you receive it?

-- Should I mail in the tax returns or hand-deliver the returns to an IRS walk-in location?
+- Should you mail in the tax returns or hand-deliver the returns to an IRS walk-in location?

-- Who will be working with me from start to finish?
-Who is the person who is going to be working on my problem?
-Is it going to be passed off to someone else?
+- Who will be working with you from start to finish?
+Is this matter going to be passed off to someone else?

-When working with any tax professional, it's a good idea to build some common ground.
-Ask them what licenses they have.
-Ask how they price their services.
-Ask them to put together a project plan with deadlines.
-And ask them what their preferred method of communication is.
-Some people are better by phone, others are better at email, and still, others prefer that you drop by for an in-person meeting.
+Ask what licenses the tax professional has, and how they price their services.
+Ask them to put together a project plan with deadlines, and ask about their preferred method of communication.
+Some are most easily reached by phone, others prefer email, and some ask that you drop by for an in-person meeting.